zedtran/AubieMemoryGame/app/Notes/readme.txt

-	after being rotated animations do not play if reset is pressed after being rotated the screen is not updated correctly button animation goes while button press is not being registered
+	after being rotated animations do not play if reset is pressed after being rotated the screen is not updated correctly button animation goes while button press is not being registered sound files are extremly choppy and buggy even tho when played normally they arent